COVID-19 pandemic and travel insurance policies in the Philippines Learn more

 Solo Travel Tip - Plan ahead

 I made sure my travel documents would comply to non-essential travel requirements for Philippine passport holders.
-This was January 2023, and travel restrictions aren't fully lifted yet.
+This was January 2023, and travel restrictions weren't fully lifted yet.

 I also checked if my destination accepts tourists and what will be its requirements.
 More on this about my blog about Vietnam travel restrictions